 We all have heard of risotto, but have you tried butternut squash risotto?
-This creamy butternut squash rice dish is a wonderful fall comfort food.
+This creamy butternut squash risotto is the perfect fall recipe!

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.